lorrli274/next/courses/community/Google-s Python Class/lessons/Lists/05-List Methods.md

 print list  ## ['xxx', 'moe', 'shemp', 'yyy', 'zzz']
 ```

-Common error: note that the above methods do not return the modified list, they just modify the original list.
+> Note: The above methods do not return the modified list, they just modify the original list.

 ```python
 list = [1, 2, 3]